 3 February, Following problems over Indian trading rights and ownership of property in the municipal areas of Springs, Krugersdorp, and Norwood and Braamfontein in Johannesburg, the Minister of the Interior, Dr D.F.
 Malan, appoints a Select Committee to look into the questions of Indian trading rights and ownership of property in the Transvaal.

-Sections 130 and 131 of the Gold Law is to be strictly enforced after 1 May 1930, even in townships like Springs which were held to be outside Gold Law.
+- Sections 130 and 131 of the Gold Law are to be strictly enforced after 1 May 1930, even in townships like Springs which were held to be outside Gold Law.

-Trading licenses are to be issued only to Asiatics who are the lawful owners of the premises that they occupy.
+- Trading licenses are to be issued only to Asiatics who are the lawful owners of the premises that they occupy.
 Immediately following the recommendations of the Select Committee, the Minister of the Interior, Dr D.F.
 Malan, introduces the Transvaal Asiatic Land Tenure (Amendment) Bill.
 The Bill contains three main provisions concerning the ownership of fixed property by Asiatics in the Transvaal; the occupation of stands in prohibited areas and their residence thereon; and the method of granting trading licences to Asiatics.
-It thus has as its aim to close every loophole in existing laws and regulations.
+Its aim was to close every loophole in existing laws and regulations.
 The Bill sparks widespread protest and is regarded by Indians as a betrayal of the Cape Town Agreement.

 9 August, The Government of India sends a telegram to the South African Government in protest against the proposed Transvaal Asiatic Land Tenure (Amendment) Bill.